jsj2008/Neon-Engine/README.md

 Current Progress:
 ![Screenshot](Screenshots/Quad.png)

-Here is a sample program which outputs the above triangle:
+Here is a sample program which outputs the above:
 ```
 #include <Neon.h>